-Assessment is the ongoing process of determining each adult's goals, skills, needs and challenges.
+Assessment is the ongoing process of determining each adult and emancipated minor's goals, skills, needs and challenges.
 Assessment begins at application and does not end until case management stops.

 An in-depth assessment is necessary to discover the client's challenges to meeting his goals and to develop plans to overcome them.